Titan Wood Post Anchor

 Beams must be indicated on your plan as well as the position of the posts that support the beam.
 The Deck Beam Size Table and the Deck Post Size Table can assist you in determing the details for your deck.
 And decking material you choose will have maximum spans so check the Decking Span Table too.

-A typical wood deck plan should have about 5 or 6 unique sections to it.
+A typical wood decks plan should have about 5 or 6 unique sections to it.

 • Deck Plan View